opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

 This workflow supports HLS adaptive streaming.
 By:
   1) Using only H.264/HENV encodings in the list of encoding profiles.
-  2) In the encoding profile, use the "-<option>:<a or v>" form in ffmpeg options when appropiate (eg: "-b:a" instead of "-ab"), and add the suffix ":v" for options that apply to video and ":a" to options that apply to audio, (eg: -maxrate:v, -g:v )
+  2) In the encoding profile, use the "-<option>:<a or v>" form in FFmpeg options when appropriate (eg: "-b:a" instead of "-ab"), and add the suffix ":v" for options that apply to video and ":a" to options that apply to audio, (eg: -maxrate:v, -g:v )